Azure/iot-workshop-asset-tracking/README.md

 ## Introduction and Scenario

 Contoso Art Shipping Inc. is a company specialized in shipping artwork.
-They are losing money as their customers are generally dissatisfied with their service – more and more parcel are getting damaged due to adverse weather conditions and improper handling, which causing a tremendous increase in insurance claims, as well as associated personnel costs to follow up on said claims.
+They are losing money as their customers are generally dissatisfied with their service – more and more parcel are getting damaged due to adverse weather conditions and improper handling, which causes a tremendous increase in insurance claims, as well as associated personnel costs to follow up on said claims.

 Contoso already have an ERP in place and they have built a mobile application that allows to show “basic” tracking information, essentially parcel pick-up date and estimated delivery date.